By the BlueprintPC team · Updated July 2026

 No assembly risk matters more than most people admit.
 Bent CPU pins, a GPU not fully seated, thermal paste applied badly, a static discharge that quietly damages a component — these are all real, if uncommon, failure modes for first-time builders.
 A prebuilt removes that risk category entirely; if something doesn’t work out of the box, it’s the manufacturer’s problem to fix, not yours to diagnose.

-Upgradeability is a genuine long-term advantage of a self-built system, but only if you actually build it with standard parts.
+Upgradeability is still a genuine long-term advantage of a self-built system, but only if you actually build it with standard parts.
 A build with a standard ATX motherboard, a standard PSU, and a case with room to grow can have its GPU swapped, RAM added, or storage expanded years later without touching anything else.
 Some prebuilts support this too — but plenty use proprietary boards or PSU connectors specifically to make third-party upgrades harder, which forces a full system replacement down the line instead of a single component swap.

 A single manufacturer warranty covering the whole system, plus zero assembly risk and zero time spent researching compatibility — the system works on day one and any problem is the manufacturer’s to fix, not yours to diagnose.